 The website talks about a ‘1 minute Click assembly’ but I wonder if that relates to the more expensive models because it took my poor hubby nearly two hours to put the two trikes together!

 This product is sold worldwide so the instructions are pictorial and took some deciphering.
 In most places it goes together quite easily, but there were a couple of things, like the screw that holds the seat to the axis, that had to be lined up at a perfect angle or you couldn’t thread the screw.

 It’s also not entirely clear from the pictures that the crotch buckle for the three-point harness is different to the one used on the lap belt.

 Hubby just grabbed the first one that came to hand, and then had to take most of the trike apart to swap the buckles when he realised he’d installed the wrong one!

-If you’re going to buy a smarTrike for your child as a gift I would recommend assembling it before you give it to them so they can ride it straight away.
+If you’re going to buy a smart trike for your child as a gift I would recommend assembling it before you give it to them so they can ride it straight away.

-My little ones are 15 months old so according to the instructions they could have started out at phase 2, with just the lap belt, but Miss E can be temperamental at times so we decided to start out with the three-point harness to give her less chance of escaping the trike when she’d had enough!
+My little ones were 15 months old when we first started using smart trikes so according to the instructions they could have started out at phase 2, with just the lap belt, but our little girl can be temperamental at times so we decided to start out with the three-point harness to give her less chance of escaping the trike when she’d had enough!